ianmihura/ianmihura.github.io/_code/2020-06-29-ilegal-maths.md

 ## Backdoors
 A backdoor is a way to encode a broken link in an otherwise good algorithm, so that we can decrypt the ciphertext without the need for the secret key.
 Backdoors are sometimes found by hackers, and sometimes they are created along with the original design.

 There are many ways to create backdoors.
-Examples exist even for [Diffie-Hellman] protocol (https://eprint.iacr.org/2016/644.pdf).
+Examples exist even for [Diffie-Hellman protocol](https://eprint.iacr.org/2016/644.pdf).
 One idea is to choose a `p` and `G` with "special" properties called *nothing-up-my-sleeve* numbers.
 One such famous case occurred in 1975, when the [NSA created the DES standard](https://en.wikipedia.org/wiki/Data_Encryption_Standard#NSA's_involvement_in_the_design), along with a set of arbitrary generator numbers, saying "no other generators meet the standard", without further comment.
 It turned out that those numbers were susceptible to an exploit that they knew about.

 > Security of a system is as strong as its weakest link.